cfe316/SimpleGenXCaseRunner/README.md

 # CaseRunner

-A way to run a list of GenX cases as separate batch jobs, or in sequence as one job.
+A way to run a list of GenX cases as separate batch jobs, or locally in sequence as one job.

 # Invocation
 Ensure that the julia binary is available.
 (On a cluster, ensure that the Julia module is loaded.)